s1ntaxe770r/terraform-provider-planetscale/README.md

 Using the provider
 ----------------------

-See the [provider documentation]() to get started
+See the [provider documentation](https://registry.terraform.io/providers/s1ntaxe770r/planetscale/latest) to get started

 Contributing
 -------------
 - Fork and clone this repo
 - Run `make install`
-- Make and test your changes
+- Make and test your changes  `cd examples && make apply`
 - Submit a PR!

 Checkout the [roadmap](https://github.com/s1ntaxe770r/terraform-provider-planetscale/projects/2) for features i plan to add